moznion/ts-dynamodb-attributes-transformer/README.md

 ## How it works

-This plugin replaces the TypeScript function invocation of `dynamodbRecord<T>(obj: T)` with `Record<string, AttributeValue>` value that is defined in aws-sdk-js-v3 according to the type `T` and the contents of the object.
+This plugin replaces the TypeScript function invocation of `dynamodbRecord<T>(obj: T)` with `Record<keyof T, AttributeValue>` value that is defined in aws-sdk-js-v3 according to the type `T` and the contents of the object.
 In short, this plugin generates the DynamoDB attribute code for every property of type `T`.

-This plugin powers the users can do drop-in replacements for the existing `Record<string, AttributeValue>` value and/or the generator with `dynamodbRecord<T>(obj: T)` function.
+This plugin powers the users can do drop-in replacements for the existing `Record<keyof T, AttributeValue>` value and/or the generator with `dynamodbRecord<T>(obj: T)` function.

 Manual making the translation layer between the object and DynamoDB's Record is no longer needed!